-Based on this observation, some equilibration models have been carried out considering at least one of the initial composition

-- 5 from a previous model (e.g. A from a previous equilibration model \Rightarrow input for a new model A_0 or alternatively $B \Rightarrow B_0$), while for the other sub-system the initial bulk composition given in from table 3 is the same of the previous model again.
+Based on this observation, some equilibration models have been carried out considering at least one of the initial composition from a previous model (e.g. A from a previous equilibration model \Rightarrow input for a new model A_0 or alternatively $B \Rightarrow B_0$), while for the other sub-system the initial bulk composition from table 3 is used again.
 A special case is the one shown in table 5 in which both A_0 and B_0 are taken from the equilibrated and normalized data of the previous model, A and B, reported in table 4.
-If the proportion in the new model remains the same, 1:1, then clearly no compositional changes are expected since the whole system is already in equilibrium.
-If the proportion is changed, for example - 10 to 5:1 (f = 5), the bulk composition of the whole system is different from the bulk composition of the whole system with 1:1 proportion and the assemblages in the two sub-system sub-systems may not remain unmodified after equilibration.
-However this does not appear to be the case, as shown in table 5, where Δn_i(A) and Δn_i(B) are very small.
-Practically the results suggests The results essentially suggest that the moles of the mineral components remain unchanged.
-A more general case with f = 5 is presented in table 6.
-The model is essentially the same shown in table 3, but with proportion - of the two initial sub-systems set to 5:1.
+If the proportion in the new model remains the same, 1:1, then clearly no compositional changes are expected since the

+- 5 whole system is already in equilibrium.
+If the proportion is changed, for example to 5:1 (f = 5), the bulk composition of the whole system is different from the bulk composition of the whole system with 1:1 proportion and the assemblages in the two sub-systems may not remain unmodified after equilibration.
+However this does not appear to be the case, as shown in table 5, where $\Delta n_i(A)$ and $\Delta n_i(B)$ are very small.
+The results essentially suggest that the moles of the mineral components remain unchanged. - 10 A more general case with f = 5 is presented in table 6.
+The model is essentially the same shown in table 3, but with proportion of the two initial sub-systems set to 5:1.
 As expected the results of the equilibration process are different from the results starting with an initial proportion 1:1 (table 3).
 For example with 1:1, $n{alm}(A) = 0.01453$, while with 5:1, $n{alm}(A)/5 = 0.00737$.
 The question is whether the observation made for the first studied case with proportion 1:1 can be generalized.
-In particular the observation that the sealed mineral-minerals abundance in the two sub-systems is the same obtained from the equilibration procedure of the whole system when the normalized bulk composition of the equilibrated sub-systems are used for - an independent Gibbs free energy minimization.
-Indeed is equivalent to the one that is obtained from two separate equilibration computations using the normalized bulk compositions A and B. Indeed it appears that the same conclusion can be made for the model with 5:1 initial proportion (table 7).
-Considering the example used earlier of The number of moles of the almandine component , is (n{alm}(A)/5) × 100/110.064 = 0.006698 (table 6) which can be compared with n{alm}(A) = 0.006695 (table 7).
-The observation from table 7.
-The similarity has been also confirmed observed for all the other models that have been studied with f ranging from 1 to 1000.
+In particular the observation that the minerals abundance in the two sub-systems from the equilibration procedure of the whole system is - 15 equivalent to the one that is obtained from two separate equilibration computations using the normalized bulk compositions A and B. Indeed it appears that the same conclusion can be made for the model with 5:1 initial proportion (table 7).
+The number of moles of the almandine component is $(n{alm}(A)/5) \times 100/110.064 = 0.006698$ (table 6) which can be compared with $n{alm}(A) = 0.006695$ from table 7.
+The similarity has been also observed for all the other models with f ranging from 1 to 1000.

-2.2 Parameterization of the Equilibrium Model Results for Applications
+20 2.2 Parameterization of the Equilibrium Model Results for Applications